 Bacterial Analysis

 Samples were analyzed to determine the total viable count and specific bacterial groups.
 Procedures were carried out as described by Chalmers.The PBC was measured using nutrient milk agar.
 The medium was prepared by adding 20 ml of sterilized skim milk to 200 ml of sterilized nutrient agar in a 250 ml conical flask just before pouring into Petri plates.
 Plates were incubated for 24 hours, and proteolysis was indicated by the appearance of clear hollow zones around bacterial colonies.
 LBC was determined using nutrient agar supplemented with 40 ml of melted butter fat and 10 ml of a 0.1% Nile blue sulphate solution (pH 7.0).
 The medium was sterilized by steaming for 30 minutes on three consecutive days.
-During use, the medium was vigorously shaken to emulsify fat globules. lipolytic activity was indicated by bluish zones around colonies, while unhydrolyzed fat globules remained pink.
+During use, the medium was vigorously shaken to emulsify fat globules.
+Lipolytic activity was indicated by bluish zones around colonies, while unhydrolyzed fat globules remained pink.
 Following were the bacterial parameters determined as per method of (Chalmers)

 1. Proteolytic bacterial count (PBC)